michaelbev/interview-template-eng-leadership/interview-template-eng-leader/README.md

         * Is there a time of year that it's "all hands on deck" and we're pulling all-nighters, or is it pretty consistent throughout the year?
         * How about during the week / month?
         * Is it pretty evenly spread throughout the week / month, or are there crunch days?
-* SUCCESS CRITERIA
-    * **What are the top skills you need this individual to walk in the door with and what skills could be built or further enhanced via on the job training or personal development?**
 * PERFORMANCE
     * **What do you want this individual to come in and accomplish over the next 3 months?
 6 months?
 1 year?**
     * **What would good look like in 18 months?**